-As the only coach in NCAA Division III history to win five national championships, including a stretch of four straight crowns from 1998-2001, and the leader of a program that owns the second-longest winning streak in NCAA women's basketball history at 81 games, Washington University head coach Nancy Fahey ranks as one of the most talented coaches in college basketball today.
+As the only coach in NCAA Division III history to win five national championships, including a stretch of four straight crowns from 1998-2001, and the leader of a program that owns the second-longest winning streak in NCAA women's basketball history at 81 games, Washington University head coach Nancy Fahey (pronounced FAY) ranks as one of the most talented coaches in college basketball.

 Fahey achieved another pinnacle in 2012, becoming the first NCAA Division III representative to be inducted into the Women's Basketball Hall of Fame in Knoxville, Tenn.

-In 28 seasons as Washington University’s head coach, Fahey has guided the Bears to an NCAA Division III-best five national championships.
-She has also led Washington U. to a Division III-record 10 Final Four appearances.
-Fahey has posted a 663-121 (.846), and became the fastest coach in NCAA women’s basketball history to reach 600 wins, doing so in her 706th game during the 2011-12 season.
+In 31 seasons as Washington University’s head coach, Fahey has guided the Bears to an NCAA Division III-best five national championships.
+She has also led WashU to a Division III-record 10 Final Four appearances.
+Fahey has posted a 737-133 (.847) record, and became the fastest coach in NCAA women’s basketball history to reach 600 wins, doing so in her 706th game during the 2011-12 season.

-Fahey, who ranks fourth among all active NCAA coaches with an .846 career winning percentage, led her troops to the first basketball national championship in school history with a 28-2 season in 1997-98, defeating the University of Southern Maine, 77-69, on the Huskies' home floor.
+Fahey, who ranks sixth among all active NCAA coaches with an .847 career winning percentage, led her team to the first basketball national championship in school history with a 28-2 season in 1997-98, defeating the University of Southern Maine, 77-69, on the Huskies' home floor.
 She topped that in 1998-99 by leading her club to a 30-0 season --- the first undefeated season in school history --- and a second consecutive national title with a 77-69 win over the College of St. Benedict (Minn.).

 In 2006-07, the Red and Green made their sixth appearance in the national championship game, a feat Fahey and her team accomplished once again in 2008-09 and 2010-11, making it three runner-up finishes and four national championship game appearances over a span of five seasons.
 Fahey has led the Bears to a Division III-record 10 Final Four appearances, including a stretch of four straight from 1998-2001 and four out of five from 2007-11 (2007, 2009-11).